John Dobson (amateur astronomer): Early life and education

 Over time Dobson became interested in the universe and its workings.
-He earned a masters degree in chemistry at the University of California, Berkeley in 1943, working in E. O. Lawrence's lab.
+He earned a master's degree in chemistry at the University of California, Berkeley in 1943, working in E. O. Lawrence's lab.

 Time at the monastery

 In 1944 he attended a lecture by a Vedantan swami.
 Dobson said the swami “revealed to him a world he had never seen.”
 That same year Dobson joined the Vedanta Society monastery in San Francisco, becoming a monk of the Ramakrishna Order.
 “One of John's responsibilities at the monastery was to reconcile astronomy with the teachings of Vedanta.
 That job led him to build telescopes on the side.
 He took to wheeling them around outside the monastery, fascinating the neighbors who would congregate around him.”

 Dobson's interest in telescope building was in part to better understand the universe, and in part to inspire in others a curiosity about the cosmos.
 To this end, he often offered assistance and corresponded about his work with those outside the monastery.
 Amateur telescope making was not part of the curriculum at the monastery, however, and much of his correspondence was written in code so as to attract less attention.
 For instance, a telescope was referred to as a "geranium", which is a type of flower.
 A "potted geranium" referred to a telescope in a tube and rocker, while a "geranium in bloom" referred to a telescope whose mirror was now aluminized.

 Eventually Dobson was given the option of ceasing his telescope building or leaving the order.
 He chose to stop building telescopes so that he could remain at the monastery.
 But one day another monk wrongly accused him as missing and reported him to the head swami.
 Dobson was expelled in 1967.
 However, he maintains that the accusation was not the true reason for his expulsion.
 The true reason, he contends, was a result of a misunderstanding.
 The head swami read a paper that was presumed written by Dobson, that contradicted the reconciliation of science with Vedanta, and the swami thought Dobson had rejected the swami's teaching.